jcerca/population_genomics/README.md

-# populationgenomics
+# Population Genomics

-Some of my scripts are found in this folder.
+Welcome!
+Some of my scripts are found in this folder, use them freely.
+I hope they're useful for your research.

-There is a script to do a PCA starting with a variant call format file (.vcf)
+In ./PCA/ , there is a script to do a PCA starting with a variant call format file (.vcf)